Aphoh/resume/resume.typ

 == Publications
 #divline()

+- Factored Agents: Decoupling In-Context Learning and Memorization for Robust Tool Use.
+In review at _COLM 2025_.
 - Back-to-Basics Revisited: Benchmarking an Expanded Set of RLHF Algorithms.
 In _NeurIPS SFLLM 2024_.
 - Continuous Convolutional Neural Networks for Disruption Prediction in Nuclear Fusion Plasmas.
 In _NeurIPS CCAI 2023_ (1st author).
 - Adapting Surprise Minimizing Reinforcement Learning Techniques for Transactive Control.
 In _Proceedings of the Twelfth ACM International Conference on Future Energy Systems 2021_ (1st author).